nowathom/muxtab/README.md

 Cronjobs for tmux.
 Hooks into the tmux status bar to periodically execute commands.

-Install as a tpm plugin:
+Install as a tpm plugin (as the last plugin in the list, at least after the last one that changes the status bar):

 ```
 set -g @plugin 'nowathom/muxtab'
 ```

-Then configure via a `muxtab` file in your tmux config directory.
+Then configure via a `muxtab` file.
 For example:

 ```
 # runs vdirsyncer every 300 seconds